Firozpur: Sikh period

+British control

 British rule was first established in 1835, when, on the failure of heirs to the Sikh family who possessed it, a small escheat to the British government was formed, and the district was gradually formed around this nucleus.
+The British inherited Ferozepore at a time when its local economy was in-decline.
+In 1838, the population of the settlement of Ferozepore stood-at 2,732, however by 1841, the local population rose to 4,841.
+The increase in the population of Ferozepore in the period immediately following British annexation has been attributed to reforms by Henry Lawrence, who constructed a main market place and also built another market place towards the east of the old fortress.

 The strategic importance of Ferozepur (as it was spelled under the British) was at this time very great, and in 1839 it was the outpost of British India in the direction of the Sikh power.
 It accordingly became the scene of operations during the First Anglo-Sikh War, in which the Sikhs crossed the Sutlej in December 1845, but were defeated and withdrew into their own territory, and peace was concluded with the Treaty of Lahore.
 Later, throughout the Indian Mutiny Ferozepur remained in the hands of the English.

+The Arya Orphanage, providing shelter for orphans and the destitute spread over 21 acres, was established in Ferozepur on 26 October 1877 by Dayananda Saraswati, the founder of the Arya Samaj, after being invited by Rai Sahib Mathra Das.
+The orphanage would later be praised by Lala Lajput Rai and Lord C. R. Attlee.

-The Saragarhi Memorial Gurudwara commemorates 21 Sikh soldiers of the 36th Sikh Regiment who died in the Battle of Saragarhi, defending a signal post against an overwhelming enemy force on 12 September 1897.The 21 soldiers defended the Saragarhi Fort against the attack of 10000 invaders All the 21 Soldiers were awarded Indian Order of Merit.
-20 out of the 21 soldiers were from Ferozepur.
+The Saragarhi Memorial Gurdwara commemorates 21 Sikh soldiers of the 36th Sikh Regiment who died in the Battle of Saragarhi, defending the Saragarhi Fort against an overwhelming enemy force of 10,000 Pathan tribesmen on 12 September 1897.
+All of the 21 soldiers were awarded the Indian Order of Merit posthumously.
+The Saragarhi Memorial Gurdwara of Ferozepur was opened in 1904 by Sir Charles Montgomery Rivaz, the Lieutenant-Governor of Punjab.